tyayaaa/rest-api-js/README.md

-# MSIB Test : Create REST API
+# REST API for web